Data protection

 • Youtube

 When you visit or interact with a profile on a social media platform, personal data about you may be processed.
 The information associated with a social media profile used also regularly constitutes personal data.
-This also covers messages and statements made using the profile.
-In addition, during your visit to a social media profile, certain information is often automatically collected about it, which may also constitute personal data.
-If you have consented that data about you can be processed and stored, this consent is deemed to be
+This also includes messages and statements made using the profile.
+In addition, certain information is often automatically collected during your visit to a social media profile, which may also constitute personal data.
+If you have consented to your data being processed and stored, this consent is deemed to be

-Legal basis of the data processing (Art.
+Legal basis for data processing (Art.
 6 para.
-1 lit. a DSGVO).
+1 lit. a GDPR).
 Under certain circumstances, your data may also be processed on the basis of our legitimate interest (Art.
 6 para.
 1 lit. f GDPR).
 The legitimate interest pursued by us lies in establishing contact with (potential) interested parties and applicants as well as the external presentation of the company.

-Most social media platforms set cookies in your browser to store data.
-That is why we recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie policy of the respective service provider.
+Most social media platforms place cookies in your browser to store data.
+We therefore recommend that you read our data protection text on cookies carefully and consult the privacy policy or cookie guidelines of the respective service provider.

 a.
 Instagram